ashprids/ashprids.github.io/README.md

 This repository was used to apply updates for https://fridg3.org, before it was migrated to a self-hosted web server.
+The new repository can be found at ashprids/fridg3.org.

-The new repository can be found here: https://github.com/ashprids/fridg3.org
+This older website can still be accessed at https://ashprids.github.io.

 ## Information
 This website is my personal internet homepage, serving as a frontend for my personal projects and ramblings.
 The website was made with nothing more than inspiration and a HTML IDE.